vfarcic/devops24/manuscript/01-sts-story.md

 ## The Scene

-**John**: We already proved through PoC that we want to adopt Kubernetes as a platform we'll use to run our applications.
+**John**: We already proved through the PoC that we want to adopt Kubernetes as a platform we'll use to run our applications.
 Our next step is to do the finishing touches and, from there on, to concentrate on our continuous deployment processes.

 **Sarah**: Which tool will you use for continuous deployment?